 Community Action Partnership of Hennepin County (CAP-HC), formerly known as Community Action Partnership of Suburban Hennepin (CAPSH), works to establish services, programs and partnerships that address poverty and increase family and economic stability in Hennepin County.

-2016 marked a year of change of our organization.
+2016 marked a year of change for our organization.
 In August 2016, CAP-HC received the official designation from Governor Dayton's office to be the Community Action Agency for the City of Minneapolis.
-We are excited to extend our programs to Minneapolis residents through a single, unified community action agency as well as to partner and support existing Minneapolis organizations.
+We are excited to extend our programs to Minneapolis residents through a single unified community action agency as well as partner with and support existing Minneapolis organizations.

 To ensure that our programs are accessible to all Hennepin County residents, CAP-HC has opened 3 Minneapolis offices in addition to its Suburban Hennepin County location in St. Louis Park.
 Please visit our contact us page for complete list of locations, addresses, and hours.

 CAP-HC is dedicated to continue to provide services, programs and form partnerships that continue to strengthen our community, eliminate barriers, and create opportunities!

 - Current Job Openings & Volunteer Opportunities

 The Promise of Community Action